Botulinum toxin: Food canning

 Over the next three decades, 1895–1925, as food canning was approaching a billion-dollar-a-year industry, botulism was becoming a public health hazard.
 Karl Friedrich Meyer, a Swiss-American veterinary scientist, created a center at the Hooper Foundation in San Francisco, where he developed techniques for growing the organism and extracting the toxin, and conversely, for preventing organism growth and toxin production, and inactivating the toxin by heating.
 The California canning industry was thereby preserved.

 World War II

 With the outbreak of World War II, weaponization of botulinum toxin was investigated at Fort Detrick in Maryland.
 Carl Lamanna and James Duff developed the concentration and crystallization techniques that Edward J. Schantz used to create the first clinical product.
 When the Army's Chemical Corps was disbanded, Schantz moved to the Food Research Institute in Wisconsin, where he manufactured toxin for experimental use and provided it to the academic community.

 The mechanism of botulinum toxin action – blocking the release of the neurotransmitter acetylcholine from nerve endings – was elucidated in the mid-20th century, and remains an important research topic.
 Nearly all toxin treatments are based on this effect in various body tissues.

+Cold War

+The Soviet biological weapons program began a program focusing on botulinum toxin from 1951 at the Ministry of Defence's Scientific-Research Institute of Hygiene in Sverdlovsk Oblast.

+The United States biological weapons program possessed botulinum toxin before it was disbanded in 1969.

+The Iraqi biological weapons program began developing botulinum toxin at its Al Hakum production plant from 1989, the basis for which it originally received among a range of agents from the American Type Culture Collection in 1988.